Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 See if you qualify for a lower rate in less than 2 minutes

-A DUI conviction doesn't just affect your driving record—it dramatically impacts your car insurance rates and coverage options.
-In 2026, most drivers experience rate increases of 85–96%, pushing full coverage premiums from a national average of $2,496 to over $5,200 annually.
-Understanding which companies offer the best rates, what SR-22 requirements mean, and how to minimize costs can help you navigate this expensive situation.
+A DUI conviction doesn't just affect your driving record — it dramatically impacts your car insurance rates and coverage options.
+The national average full coverage premium for DUI drivers has climbed to approximately $5,106 per year, compared to roughly $2,634 for clean-record drivers — a 94% increase.
+Understanding which companies offer the best rates, what SR-22 and FR-44 requirements mean, and how to minimize costs can help you navigate this expensive situation.

-This guide breaks down the financial impact of a DUI on your insurance premiums, how long elevated rates last by state, SR-22 filing requirements, and which insurance companies provide the most affordable coverage for high-risk drivers.
-You'll also find practical money-saving strategies to help lower your costs as quickly as possible.
+This guide breaks down the financial impact of a DUI on your insurance premiums, how long elevated rates last by state, SR-22 and FR-44 filing requirements (including Virginia's updated 2025 minimums), and which insurance companies provide the most affordable coverage for high-risk drivers.
+You'll also find practical money-saving strategies — including telematics programs, defensive driving discounts, and bundling — to help lower your costs as quickly as possible.

 Key Pinch Points

-• Elevated premiums typically last 3–5 years with a clean record
+• Elevated premiums typically last 3–10 years depending on your state

-• Progressive and State Farm offer the lowest DUI rate increases
+• State Farm and Progressive offer among the lowest DUI rate increases

 Compare Car Insurance Rates in Ohio